tmnewt/XOM_Valuation/README.md

 # XOM_Valuation
-Valuation project for ExxonMobil
+Availalbe is a Valuation project for ExxonMobil that I completed for one of my graduate courses.

-This file contains a macro which helps in the valuation model.
-The excel file is essentially useless and hilariously inaccurate without it.
+# A note on Excel files and Macros
+Excel files with the extenstion **xlsm** are macro enabled workbooks.
+Macros can include malicous code [(and more than ever this fact is exploited)](https://www.fortinet.com/blog/threat-research/microsoft-excel-files-increasingly-used-to-spread-malware.html).
+Please note that the main file of this project uses Macros.
+If you do not wish to enable macros, I have provided an **xlsx** version of the same file which does not conatin any Macros.
+Please be aware the **xlsx** version can produce highly inaccurate results because it does not contain the macro to rebalance.

-## Getting Started:
+## Getting the Macro Version to work:
-Before downloading the file you will need to set up a trusted file location on your computer.
+Before downloading the file **XOM Project Macro Version** you will need to set up a trusted file location on your computer.

 1. Open a blank excel file.
 2. Select **File**, then at the bottom (you may have to scroll) select **Options**.
 A window will open up.